Skip to Main Content

 A guide to fine press books available in Special Collections and University Archives.

 The Kelmscott Press was founded in 1891 by English author and artist, William Morris (1834-1896) in Hammersmith, a district of London.
 The Kelmscott Press produced 53 titles during its operation that were modeled after fifteenth-century incunabula.
-Morris' 1896 edition of the Works of Geoffrey Chaucer, called the Kelmscott Chaucer, is often regarded a pinnacle of book design.
+Morris also designed his own typefaces for use at the Kelmscott Press: Golden, Chaucer, and Troy.
+Morris' 1896 edition of the works of Geoffrey Chaucer, called the Kelmscott Chaucer, is often regarded a pinnacle of book design.
 Kelmscott Press shut down in 1898, after the death of William Morris.

-Notable figures associated with the Kelmscott Press included editor F. S. Ellis, illustrator Edward Burne-Jones, engraver W. H. Hooper, Sydney Cockerell, bookbinder Thomas James Cobden-Sanderson, and Emery Walker who advised Morris on paper, ink, type design and typography.
+Notable figures associated with the Kelmscott Press included editor F. S. Ellis, illustrator Edward Burne-Jones, engraver W. H. Hooper, Sydney Cockerell who was also associated with the Ashendene press, bookbinder Thomas James Cobden-Sanderson, and Emery Walker who advised Morris on paper, ink, type design and typography.